Housing Cost Information

 When do I get my deposit refund?

-Housing and Residential Life will issue damage notice letters to residents the week of June 14.
+Housing and Residential Life will issue damage notice letters to residents within the first two weeks of June.
 These notices will be emailed to each resident's university email account.

 There will be a 2 week appeal process.
-All appeals should be submitted by email to Head Resident Annabelle Bautista.
+All appeals should be submitted by email to Renee Giannini.
 Appeals must be submitted in writing by the RESIDENT.
 Appeals submitted by other parties will not be considered.

 At the conclusion of the appeal process all damages will be final and Financial Services will issue refunds.
 This will occur in late July/early August.